hashicorp/terraform-provider-azurerm/azurerm/internal/sdk/README.md

 * Each Resource has to have an ID Formatter and Validation Function
 * The Model Object is validated via unit tests to ensure it contains the relevant struct tags (TODO: also confirming these exist in the state and are of the correct type, so no Set errors occur)

-Ultimately this allows bugs to be caught by the Compiler (for example if a Read function is unimplemented) - or Unit Tests (for example should the `hcl` struct tags be missing) - rather than during Provider Initialization, which reduces the feedback loop.
+Ultimately this allows bugs to be caught by the Compiler (for example if a Read function is unimplemented) - or Unit Tests (for example should the `tfschema` struct tags be missing) - rather than during Provider Initialization, which reduces the feedback loop.